-Inspired by generative diffusion models, diffusion-based approaches~\cite{liao2024diffusiondrive,jiang2025transdiffuser} directly generate multi-mode trajectories from a Gaussian distribution via iterative denoising process.
-DiffusionDrive~\cite{liao2024diffusiondrive} first introduces the diffusion model to the field of end-to-end autonomous driving and proposes a novel truncated diffusion policy to mitigate mode collapse and reduce inference cost.
-Additionally, TransDiffuser~\cite{jiang2025transdiffuser} introduces a simple yet effective multi-modal representation decorrelation optimization mechanism during the training process to further improve the diversity and quality of generated trajectories.
+\textbf{Diffusion-based approaches}~\cite{liao2025diffusiondrive,jiang2025transdiffuser} model trajectory generation as a conditional denoising process, inspired by the success of generative diffusion models.
+DiffusionDrive~\cite{liao2025diffusiondrive} pioneers this direction by introducing a truncated diffusion policy, effectively mitigating mode collapse and reducing inference latency compared to standard diffusion pipelines.
+Building on this, TransDiffuser~\cite{jiang2025transdiffuser} incorporates a representation decorrelation mechanism during training, further enhancing the diversity and kinematic quality of the generated multi-modal trajectories.